aimeos/laravel-cms/README.md

 ### Authorization

-To allow existing users to edit CMS content or to create a new user if it doesn't exist yet, you can use the `cms:editor` command (replace the e-mail address by the users one):
+To allow existing users to edit CMS content or to create a new users if they don't exist yet, you can use the `cms:editor` command (replace the e-mail address by the users one):

 ```bash
 php artisan cms:editor editor@example.com